Jonathan-Courson/wallpaper-changer/README.md

 # wallpaper-changer
-A simple lightweight wallpaper changer made mostly in c++
+A simple wallpaper changer to learn how to integrate c++ into a python gui